Excerpted From

 By Andy Stanley

-I was fortunate to grow up with a dad who took his responsibility as a father seriously.
-My dad’s dad died when my dad was 17 months old.
-His mom didn’t remarry until he was in high school.
-For all practical purposes, he grew up without a father.
-Experts say the first six years are the most critical years as it relates to personal development.
-My dad’s mom did the best she could under the circumstances.
-And circumstances were harsh in the ’30s and ’40s in Dryfork, Virginia.
+Excerpted from Better Decisions, Fewer Regrets by Andy Stanley.
+I was fortunate to grow up with a father who took his parental responsibilities seriously.
+My father’s own father died when he was only 17 months old, and his mother did not remarry until he was in high school.
+For all practical purposes, he grew up without a father figure.
+Experts suggest that the first six years of life are the most critical for personal development, and while my grandmother did her best under the harsh circumstances of the 1930s and ’40s in Dryfork, Virginia, this upbringing profoundly shaped his approach to making better decisions throughout his life.

-Difficult circumstances make or break folks.
-In my father’s case, it made him fiercely independent, disciplined and determined to create something better for his family.
-Which he certainly did.
-But not just in the ways you might expect.
-My sister and I certainly grew up in a more stable financial environment.
-But my dad was equally determined to make sure we had the relationship he missed.
-The one that, in his words, left a “deep enduring void” in his heart.
-My father was determined to be a good dad.
-To be present and accounted for.
-To give us the relationship he never had.
+Difficult circumstances can make or break a person.
+In my father’s case, they made him fiercely independent, disciplined, and determined to create a better life for his family.
+He succeeded, but not just in the ways one might expect.
+While my sister and I grew up in a stable financial environment, my father was equally determined to ensure we had the relationship he lacked—the one that, in his words, left a “deep, enduring void” in his heart.
+He was determined to be a present, accountable, and loving father, ultimately becoming a better decision maker in the process.

 No role model.
 No lessons.
 No parenting seminars.
 He just figured it out.